 Others have recommended that a new category of employment that sits between casual and permanent work should be created that brings security to casual employees with regular hours, while also meeting the needs of businesses.

-If you employ any casuals, please call Lavan’s Employment and Safety team to ensure you fully mitigate any risks arising from this case.
+If you employ any casuals, please call Lavan’s Employment, Safety & Education team to ensure you fully mitigate any risks arising from this case.